STEPS TO TAKE AFTER A WORK INJURY

 If you have been hurt in an accident while on the job, you will likely face large medical expenses and lose income during the time you are unable to return to work.
 Workers' compensation is designed to help you cope with these costs, but the system can be difficult for an injured worker to navigate.

-I am attorney Michael J. Orlando, and my law practice, Law Office of Michael J. Orlando, helps people in the Portland metropolitan area recover the workers' compensation benefits they need and deserve after a workplace injury.
+I am attorney Michael J. Orlando, and my law practice, Law Office of Michael J. Orlando, helps people in the Beaverton & Portland, Oregon metropolitan area recover the workers' compensation benefits they need and deserve after a workplace injury.

 Get the help you need and the benefits you deserve by sending a message to set up a free initial consultation.

-The following are some important steps to take after a work injury in Oregon:
+The following are some important steps to take after a work injury in Salem, Beaverton, or Portland, Oregon:

 Whether a knee injury after falling at the office or a progressive problem that results in constant wrist pain, the first priority is to get medical attention.
 Your health and safety are the most important considerations after any workplace accident.
 And delays in treatment can worsen a condition.